sodalabsio/soda_replicator/README.md

    + **Settings › Collaborators** → add co-authors & supervisors
    + (Optional) Protect `main` branch (enforce code review) & enable GitHub Actions

+1.9 Share the `data` folder with your collaborators through a cloud storage provider, like Dropbox or Google Drive.

 ### 2. Create the Project Checklist 📝

 2.1 Open `code/checklist.md` and `paper/checklist.md`.

-2.2 With your co-authors/ supervisor, **outline steps** to fit *this* project’s data sources, methods, and outputs.
+2.2 With your co-authors/ supervisor, **outline steps** to fit *this* project's data sources, methods, and outputs.

 2.3 Commit changes: